dmakvh/eureka/Eureka-at-a-glance.md

 AWS Elastic Load Balancer is a load balancing solution for edge services exposed to end-user web traffic.
 Eureka fills the need for mid-tier load balancing.
 While you can theoretically put your mid-tier services behind the AWS ELB, you expose them to the outside world and there by losing all the usefulness of the AWS security groups.

 AWS ELB is also a traditional proxy-based load balancing solution whereas with Eureka it is different in that sense since the load balancing happens at the instance/server/host level.The client instances know all the information about which servers it need to talk to.
 This is a blessing or a curse depending on which way you look at it.
 If you are looking for a sticky user session based load balancing which the AWS now offers, Eureka does not offer a solution out of the box.
-At Netflix, we perfer our services to be stateless (non-sticky).
+At Netflix, we prefer our services to be stateless (non-sticky).
 This facilitates a much better scalability model and Eureka is well suited to address this.

 Another important aspect that differentiates proxy-based load balancing from load balancing using Eureka is that your application can be resilient to the outages of the load balancers, since the information regarding the available servers is cached on the client.
 This does require a small amount of memory, but buys better resiliency.